ST ANDREWS STUDIES IN FRENCH HISTORY AND CULTURE

 by Susan Carr

 We are actively soliciting proposals and submissions for this series.
-Scholars interested in publishing work in this series should contact the Director of the Centre
+Scholars interested in publishing work in this series should contact the editor-in-chief of the series

 Dr Guy Rowlands, University of St Andrews (Editor-in-Chief)

 Dr Akhila Yechury, University of St Andrews

 Dr Alexander Marr, University of Cambridge

 Dr Malcolm Walsby,Université Rennes II